Anass-gouzgar/Anass-gouzgar/README.md

 - I am a Full Stack Developer from Morocco <img src="https://media.giphy.com/media/Q6xuxUhCgCNpsbfhaP/giphy.gif" width="30">.

-- 🌱 I’m currently learning **As a CS student, I'm constantly learning and exploring new technologies to improve my skills.**
+- 🌱 I'm constantly learning and exploring new technologies to improve my skills.**

 - 💬 Ask me about **my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.**